LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2025-05-21-Dublin-Graded-3.md

 </table>
 <br>

-Stay focused and keep up the great work as we gear up for <b>Meeting 2 on May 11th at Morton Stadium, starting at 12:00</b>.
+Keep up the momentum as we gear up for <b>Meeting 4 on Wednesday, June 4th at Morton Stadium, starting at 7:00 PM</b>, featuring the 800m.
+The season is heating up, and every race is a chance to sharpen our edge.
+Stay disciplined, train with purpose, and let's bring intensity to the track.

-Registration closes 3-5 days before each event, so make sure to secure your spot early.
-Let’s keep the momentum going and make the next meeting even more memorable!

-See you all on the track! 💪💥
+See you all at the next meet! 🏃‍♂️🔥

-<a href="https://www.instagram.com/p/DJPOnbjIhdA/?img_index=1" target="_blank" rel="noopener noreferrer">Instagram</a>
+<a href="" target="_blank" rel="noopener noreferrer">Instagram</a>

-<a href="/races/2025-05-03-Dublin-Graded-1/" target="_blank" rel="noopener noreferrer">Club Results</a>
+<a href="/races/2025-05-21-Dublin-Graded-3/" target="_blank" rel="noopener noreferrer">Club Results</a>

-<a href="http://pastresults.dublinathletics.com/graded25-1/menu.html" target="_blank" rel="noopener noreferrer">Full Results</a>
+<a href="http://pastresults.dublinathletics.com/graded25-3/menu.html" target="_blank" rel="noopener noreferrer">Full Results</a>

-<a href="https://youtube.com/live/Nqt9sO4O9kU" target="_blank">Video Graded 1</a>
+<a href="https://www.youtube.com/live/M47_4X_fsGM" target="_blank">Video Graded 3</a>